 For all the wonderfully interesting names that turkeys are called around the world including “fire chicken” (love it) and “seven-faced bird” check this out.

 8. That distinctive waddle of turkeys is an example of nature’s propensity to multitask.
-It is used both as an air conditioner for the turkey on hot days when the blood-filled waddle cools off.
+It is used as an air conditioner for the turkey on hot days when the blood-filled waddle cools off.
 In addition it is used as a display.
-I was clueless to the fact that some women refer to their own or one another’s necks pejoratively as “turkey waddle”.
-Ugh.
+I was clueless to the fact that some people refer to their own or one another’s necks pejoratively as “turkey waddle”.
+Oh, geez.

-7. Benjamin Franklin would have preferred the turkey to be America’s official bird rather than the bald eagle, which Franklin felt had a “bad character”.
+7. Benjamin Franklin would have preferred the Thanksgiving bird to be America’s official bird rather than the bald eagle, which Franklin felt had a “bad character”.

-4. Wild turkeys are powerful and dramatically different than domestic.
+4. Wild turkeys are powerful and dramatically different than their domestic cousins.
 A wild turkey can run up to 25 mph (faster than Usain Bolt over a full 100 meters) and fly up to 55 mph.
 Domestic birds are sadly more akin to a blob and cannot even fly.
 But don’t piss off a wild turkey!

 3. Young male and female turkeys are called jakes and jennies.
 They grow up to be toms and hens.